-Mr. Sharifahmadian also counsels clients in technology-based transactions, including negotiating licenses and evaluating IP portfolios.
-Additionally, Mr. Sharifahmadian is regularly engaged by clients to evaluate and provide opinions on issues such as infringement, validity and enforceability, and has assisted various clients with applying for and obtaining patents from the United States Patent and Trademark Office.
+Ali also counsels clients in technology-based transactions, including negotiating licenses and evaluating IP portfolios.
+Additionally, he is regularly engaged by clients to evaluate and provide opinions on issues such as infringement, validity and enforceability, and has assisted various clients with applying for and obtaining patents from the United States Patent and Trademark Office.

-Mr. Sharifahmadian received his JD from the William & Mary School of Law in 1996, where he served on the Executive Editorial board of the William & Mary Law Review.
-He received a BS in Electrical Engineering from Washington University in 1993.
+Ali received his J.D. from the William & Mary School of Law in 1996, where he served on the Executive Editorial board of the William & Mary Law Review.
+He received a B.S. in Electrical Engineering from Washington University in 1993.

 - Leading Electronics Manufacturer.
 Serving as counsel in three cases defending against assertions of patent infringement with respect to more than a dozen patents directed to semiconductor architecture and manufacturing processes.